Pokute/TopGeorgist/docs/Works.md

 ## Work transferability.

 Work must be inside WorkDoer's inventory for any work to progress.
 However, in-progress work can be transferred to another inventory, but it might not continue inside that other inventory.

-## Unsorted bullet points.

-Work is an application of recipe.
-Work is always done by a single Tgo.
-Works must be inside inventories.
-Works inside inventories of ComponentWorkDoer are processed each tick.

 ## Other improvements under consideration.